gitraya/image-uploader/README.md

 # Clone this repository
 $ git clone https://github.com/gitraya/image-uploader.git

-# You need to change your env variable in .env.template file to your own
+# You need to change your env variable in /api/.env.template file to your own

 # Go to api directory
 $ cd api